Alfresco/alfresco-sdk/docs/hotswap-agent.md

 This is due to an issue with the component used by HotSwapAgent to notify the changes in the compiled class files.
 HotSwapAgent uses the class
 [WatcherNIO2.java](https://github.com/HotswapProjects/HotswapAgent/blob/master/hotswap-agent-core/src/main/java/org/hotswap/agent/watch/nio/WatcherNIO2.java) to
 watch for the changes in the `extraClasspath` folder.
-That class is based in the Java class [WatchDir.java](https://docs.oracle.com/javase/tutorial/essential/io/examples/WatchDir.java) that, in Linux systems, is implemented using [inotify](http://man7.org/linux/man-pages/man7/inotify.7.html).
+That class is based on the Java class [WatchDir.java](https://docs.oracle.com/javase/tutorial/essential/io/examples/WatchDir.java) that, in Linux systems, is implemented using [inotify](http://man7.org/linux/man-pages/man7/inotify.7.html).
 It seems that inotify is not working properly with mounted volumes over Docker Toolbox (which internally uses VirtualBox).